Need fresh thinking?

 To help healthcare marketers solve this puzzle, LAVIDGE commissioned a study in which we asked consumers what healthcare words they believed would be most effective in communicating a healthcare provider’s benefits.
 Then we drilled down and separated respondents by age.
 The result is fascinating and extremely useful.

 While people under 35 are in agreement about the top benefit words, they show a unique affection for safe, helpful and accessible.
-These are millennials, so it’s understandable that they desire healthcare providers who can help them make sense of often challenging and confusing decisions.
-Marketers wanting to target younger consumers would be smart to prioritize exceptional customer service characterized by helpfulness and making complicated matters appear clear and relatable.
+These are millennials, so it’s understandable that they desire healthcare professionals who can help them make sense of often challenging and confusing decisions.
+Marketers and brand managers who want to reach consumers in a younger target audience would be wise to prioritize exceptional customer service characterized by helpfulness and making complicated matters appear clear and relatable.

 Similarly, people with a high school graduation or less also ranked helpful very high.
 And as education rises, helpful becomes less attractive.
 This is a strong signal that less-educated consumers are having trouble navigating our healthcare system.
 Communicators targeting this market should ensure their marketing messages are easy to understand and should ramp up customer service.